Midjourney

-AI image generation platform
+AI image generation service

 David Holz said a different V8 follow-up is coming soon, while creators posted stranger, more exploratory results from the model.
 Watch for Midjourney to keep tuning V8 behavior rather than treating the alpha look as final.